Bloom-host/BloomDocs/docs/plugins_and_modifications/multiplatform/floodgate.md

 [Download the plugin](https://geysermc.org/download/?project=floodgate) for your specific platform (Spigot, Velocity, Fabric, etc.) and upload the `.jar` into your `plugins` or `mods` folder.
 Restart the server once to generate the necessary encryption keys.

-If you need help installing plugins, check out [this guide](/installing-plugins).
+If you need help installing plugins, check out our [plugin installation guide](/installing-plugins).

 Once installed, you must configure Geyser to use Floodgate for authentication:
 1. Locate the Geyser configuration file.